SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Evaluation

 To assess the efficiency of \modelName, the layout computation time is evaluated for all 10 benchmarks and \modelName.
 Specifically, the computation time we report in \autoref{table:time} is calculated as the average time over 1000 test graphs without including the time for pre-processing and post-processing.
 Note that the computation time for all graph drawing methods is usually proportional to the graph size.
 Therefore, the computation time we evaluate can be an approximation of the average drawing time per graph with 10-100 nodes.
 Given that \modelName\ and DeepGD are deep learning models, they can take advantage of parallelism on GPU so that their computation time on GPU is also evaluated.

-As we can see from \autoref{table:time}, spring, PMDS, spectral, KK, $SGD^2$, \modelName\ on GPU and DeepGD on GPU are the first-tier algorithms regarding efficiency because they are significantly faster than others. $GD^2$ with different criteria is less efficient than others, even though $GD^2$ tends to be the best performing benchmark on edge crossing and the crossing angle.
-Speaking of our training time, it takes 328 seconds on average per epoch and usually converges after around 1000 epochs.
+From \autoref{table:time}, spring, PMDS, spectral, KK, $\mathrm{SGD}^2$, \modelName\ on GPU and DeepGD on GPU are the first-tier algorithms regarding efficiency because they are significantly faster than others. $\mathrm{GD}^2$ with different criteria is less efficient than others, even though $\mathrm{GD}^2$ tends to be the best-performing benchmark on edge crossing and the crossing angle.
+Speaking of our training time, it takes 180-360 seconds on average per epoch and usually converges after around 100-300 epochs, depending on the different criteria of interest.

 [1]{\raisebox{-0.4\totalheight}{\adjustbox{height=31px, trim={0.08\width} {0.08\height} {0.08\width} {0.08\height},clip}{ }}}